wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.23 =
+* Fixed the z-index of WordPress screen meta tabs on the widgets page
+* Added CSS code used for multi-column blog view

 = 1.22 =
 * Added support for the custom variations in widgets (custom CSS classes)